Mathematical Analysis of the van der Waals Equation: The van der Waals Equation and Maxwell's Hypothesis

-As the temperature increases, the pressure also increases.
-The points $A$ and $C$ on the isotherm--isobar get closer to each other in such manner that, at all times, the two areas bounded by the isobar and the isotherm remain equal.
-At temperature equal to the critical temperature $T_{cr}$, the pressure takes the critical value $p_{cr}$ and $A$, $B$, and $C$ coalesce at $D$.
+For two different isotherms at the same volume, the one at the higher temperature has higher pressure (there is one and only one isotherm through each point, that is, the isotherms do not intersect).
+Moving across the isotherms, which foliate the $p\!-\!V$ space, by increasing the temperature, points $A$ and $C$ on the isotherm--isobar get closer to each other in such manner that, at all times, the two areas bounded by the isobar and the isotherm remain equal.
+At temperature equal to the critical temperature $T_{cr}$, points $A$, $B$, and $C$ coalesce at point $D$.
 The volume at that point, $V_D$, is called critical volume $V_{cr}$.
-Thus, as there is a triple root $V_{cr} = V_A = V_B = V_C$ when $T = T_{cr}$ and $p = p_{cr}$, the intersection of the isobar with the isotherm is at the inflection point $V_{cr}$ of the isotherm and the tangent of the isotherm at the inflection point is the isobar --- parallel to the abscissa.
+Thus, there is a triple root $V_{cr} = V_A = V_B = V_C$ when $T = T_{cr}$.
+The value of the pressure at this point is called critical pressure $p_{cr}$.
+The intersection of the isobar $p = p_{cr}$ with the isotherm $T = T_{cr}$ is at the inflection point $V_{cr}$ of the isotherm and the tangent of the isotherm at the inflection point is the isobar $p = p_{cr}$ itself (parallel to the abscissa).
 Macroscopically, the system represents a single phase at this state \cite{baz}.
-For $T < T_{cr}$, point $A$ corresponds to liquid and is stable, while point $C$ corresponds to gaseous state of the given substance and is meta-stable \cite{baz}.
+For $T < T_{cr}$, point $A$ corresponds to liquid and is stable, while point $C$ corresponds to gaseous state of the given substance and is meta-stable.
+[Namely, it is in internal equilibrium --- within the range of configurations accessible by continuous changes with the system having the lowest possible free energy.
+Under a large fluctuation --- the nucleation of a more stable phase --- transformation to the new phase would occur \cite{baz}.]
 Point $B$ is unstable and cannot be realized in nature.
 Upon the isothermal compression of a gas, once volume $V_C$ is reached, the evolution on the $p\!-\!\!V$ diagram no longer follows the isotherm.
 Some of the gas becomes liquefied and the two phases, gas (point $C$) and liquid (point $A$), exist simultaneously in equilibrium at the same temperature and pressure \cite{baz}.
 Further compression (beyond volume $V_A$) liquefies all of the gas. \\ A very essential part in the realization of this construct is the fact that the three distinct roots $V_{A, B, C}$, existing for $T < T_{cr}$, coalesce simultaneously into one triple root $V_{cr}$ at $T = T_{cr}$.